-The Connecticut school shooting that killed 27 -- including up to 20 children -- horrified Hollywood along with the rest of the nation, prompting one of the most pro-gun control segments of the country to again demand better restrictions and more mental health services.
+The Connecticut school shooting that killed 27 -- including 18 children -- horrified Hollywood along with the rest of the nation, prompting one of the most pro-gun control segments of the country to again demand better restrictions and more mental health services.

 The shooting at a Newtown grade school came just months afer July's deadly "Dark Knight Rises" shooting in a theater in Aurora, Colo.
 Filmmakers and actors used their celebrity to plead for change on Twitter.

 "Too soon to speak out about a gun-crazy nation?
 No, too late," tweeted "Bowling for Columbine" director Michael Moore.
 "At least THIRTY-ONE school shootings since Columbine."